nitinramadoss/image_compare/README.md

 ### ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) `IntersectionHistogram()`

 #### About
  - Images are converted to histogram representations (x-axis intensity, y-axis frequency).
-The chi-square distance formula is applied to compute the distance between each of the 256 bins.
+Histograms are overlayed to calculate percentage overlap.
 There are three histograms per image (RGB histograms).
  - Works with images of all aspect ratios and dimensions
  - Compare for similarity (if two images are similar based on their color distribution)